 Is fat a healthcare issue?

 Yes.
-Maintaining one’s weight at some sort of median mid-range level means you are statistically (population stats) less likely to suffer from various conditions, e.g. Type II diabetes, various heart disorders, joint disorders etc. As a population, being very overweight carries some health risks.
+Maintaining one’s weight at some sort of median mid-range level means you are statistically (population stats) less likely to suffer from various conditions, e.g. Type II diabetes, various heart disorders, joint disorders etc. As a population, being very overweight carries some health risks, which in the UK means a burden on the NHS.
 Not all fat people are unhealthy, but excessive fat will cause issues in many people.

 “I am not!”